The Shed Registry

 Reduce shed length where possible

 Because penalties are assessed per linear foot, reducing the physical length of the shed directly reduces monthly exposure.
-Not all sheds can be shortened — the DOB sets minimum requirements based on the work zone — but building managers should discuss with their contractor and engineer whether the current shed length exceeds what is structurally necessary.
+Not all sheds can be shortened, as the DOB sets minimum requirements based on the work zone.
+However, building managers should discuss with their contractor and engineer whether the current shed length exceeds what is structurally necessary.

 A 100-foot shed at $10/lf costs $1,000/month.
 Reducing it to 80 feet saves $200/month in the first tier alone.
 At the $100/lf tier, the same 20-foot reduction saves $2,000/month (before the cap applies).